-- Efficient use of fuel reduces energy consumption.(using high, controlled temperatures).
+- Efficient use of fuel reducing energy consumption, using high, controlled temperatures.

-- The HZZK moves the fire through stationary bricks, using less energy.
-(The tunnel kiln, in contrast uses energy to move bricks through a stationary fire zone.)
+- The movement of the fire through stationary bricks, using less energy.
+As opposed to, the tunnel kiln, which uses energy to move bricks through a stationary fire zone.

-- Efficient firing process through use of long fire zone, rapid air flow and unique components.
+- Efficient firing process through the use of a long fire zone, rapid airflow and unique components.

-- Due to the excellent control of the fire and the low brick setting height, HZZK is ideally suited to fire perforated bricks and thin walled hollow large clay blocks; this conserves top soil, minimises land degradation and reduces energy requirements for the production of bricks and clay products.
+- The excellent control of the fire and the low brick setting height.
+HZZK is ideally suited to fire perforated bricks and thin-walled hollow large clay blocks.
+This conserves topsoil, minimises land degradation and reduces energy requirements for the production of bricks and clay products.

-- Offers almost complete combustion (due to high, controlled temperatures).
+- Almost complete combustion due to high, controlled temperatures.

 - Efficient use of generated heat, which is recycled in a continuous process, using a unique heat recovery process.

 - Significant efficiencies in drying and cooling of bricks.

-- A small construction footprint – it can be quickly built with less masonry used.
+- Small construction footprint that can be quickly built with less masonry.

-- A long fire zone (enables almost complete fuel combustion and fuel efficiency).
+- Long fire zone enabling almost complete fuel combustion and fuel efficiency.

-- Roof – offers significant workforce and economic benefits.
+- Roof – offering significant workforce and economic benefits.

 - No tall chimney – minimising fuel wastage and workplace pollution.